“Invisible” Endnotes

 Now let’s see what happens to that same text when the copyeditor gets it.
 (To make things easy, we’ll assume no edits to the author’s text were needed here.)
 And though the author could have highlighted the key phrases, it can be more efficient for the editor to do that.
 Here’s what that would look like:

 Speaking “as a citizen,” McConnell suggested that the verdict resulted from “a probable objection of some of the jurors to the death penalty on circumstantial evidence. . . .
-You will probably find that Mr. Culver was not the only man upon the jury who was opposed to the hanging of the three principal defendants.”125
+You will probably find that Mr. Culver was not the only man upon the jury who was opposed to the hanging of the three principal defendants.”33

-Otherwise, the manuscript stays the same, including the note number in the text and the corresponding note at the foot of the page (not repeated here).
+Aside from the yellow highlighting, the manuscript stays the same, including the note number in the text and the corresponding note at the foot of the page (not repeated here).

 The Typesetter’s Job